History of Korean animation: North Korea

 From 1948 until the 1980s, the Pyongyang animation studio produced more than two hundred films.
 In the 1980s, the studio employed around six hundred workers, and twenty animation directors.
 Aside from local productions, the SEK Studio (North Korea's primary animation producer) has been providing animation services for foreign clients in Italy, Spain, France, China, Russia, Japan and indirectly for the United States.
+In 2024, a server leak revealed that SEK Studio had worked on American animations such as Invincible and Iyanu: Child of Wonder, despite American sanctions against North Korea making such work illegal.

 Transition in character production methods

 In the 1980s–1990s, cartoon characters expanded mainly because comic books were popular.

 Between 2000 and 2010, Flash characters became prevalent in Korea because, they facilitated production.
 Scaling does not affect quality and the files are much smaller, which increases speed of transmission.

 Later in the decade, 3D animations were mainly done with 3D STUDIO MAX or MAYA software and their production costs are much greater than for 2D Flash animations.